-Approximately 2 million Americans are affected by opioid dependence and abuse, including the use of heroin and, increasingly, the use of prescription pain medication.
-There are not enough substance abuse treatment facilities to keep up with this demand, so primary care is becoming a common setting for treatment.
+Approximately 2 million Americans are affected by opioid dependence, including the use of heroin and, increasingly, the use of prescription pain medication.
+There are not enough addiction treatment facilities to keep up with this demand, so primary care is becoming a common setting for treatment.

 Opioid dependence therapy with buprenorphine is one of the best evidence-based interventions to curb the crisis in the United States.
 Weitzman ECHO MAT sessions provide the front-line primary care provider and team with the support and expert advice that they need to gain confidence in their management of opioid dependence with buprenorphine.